are breast implants safe?

 It's important to emphasize that this is very rare, with about 600 cases reported worldwide in 2019 of an estimated 40 million women with breast implants.

-Dr. Nelissen uses nano-textured or micro-textured breast implants with low surface roughness, as these have been shown to be the safest implants available on the market worldwide.
+That is why Dr. Nelissen only uses the Motiva prostheses being nano-textured or micro-textured breast implants with a low surface roughness, because these have been shown to be the safest implants available on the market worldwide.

 Certain implants have a unique identification number, which can be read (only) with a special scanner.
 This makes it easy for your doctor to determine what kind of implant you have, with diameter and volume, after surgery without having to remove the implant.